mimimishkin/kotlin-jni-interop/README.md

 And of coerce, documentation.

+## Functions naming rules and parameters

+Most of the JNI functions have the same name as the original ones.
+For example, if in C you write `(*env)->FindClass(env, "com/example/Main")` then in Kotlin its equivalent is `env.FindClass("com/example/Main".utf8)`.
+As you noticed, there is no need to duplicate `env` in the parameters.

+Some functions and constants have `JNI_` prefix.
+They have been grouped into a `JNI` object.
+The same if true for declarations with `JAWT_` prefix.

+There are also some names in camelCase.
+They are Kotlin wrappers that allow writing more readable and Kotlin-styled code.
+For example `refFrame {}` which executes a block of code inside a new reference frame and `jArgs {}` which creates arguments to pass to JVM functions.

 ## You need to know

 As you may have noticed, almost everything in Kotlin is in experimental stage.
 This library uses cinterop, cinterop commonization and context parameters.
 You need to accept that a new version of Kotlin can make this library obsolete.

 Kotlin currently doesn't support publishing commonized cinterop.
 So you cannot build for more than one target at one